ansys/pyensight/doc/source/calc_functions.rst

       - boundary-layer momentum thickness

-This scalar vairable is used to characterize boundary-layer flows, especially to indicate potential for separation.
+This scalar variable is used to characterize boundary-layer flows, especially to indicate potential for separation.
 This parameter increases as a separation point is approached, and it varies rapidly near a separation point.